 Lockers can be rented on a first-come, first-served basis for \$50 per academic year (\$40 for fall and spring semesters and \$10 for summer).
 The fee will be applied to your student account (unless you indicate otherwise).
-Questions about locker rentals should be addressed to Jeannie Symicek at jeannie.symicek@mitchellhamline.edu.
+Contact the Front Desk at 651-227-9171 for questions about locker rentals or email: parking.lockers@mitchellhamline.edu.